cmake-basis/BASIS/doc/howto/create-and-modify-project.rst

 =======================

 This how-to guide introduces the ``basisproject`` command-line tool which is installed as part of BASIS.
-This tool, also simply referred to as "project tool", is used to create a new project based on BASIS or to modify an existing BASIS project.
+This tool is used to create a new project based on BASIS or to modify an existing BASIS project.
 The creation of a new project based on BASIS is occasionally also referred to as instantiating the :doc:`/standard/template`.

 For a detailed description and overview of the available command options, please refer to the output of the following command::